 As much as I love New York, I wanted to spend a month in a setting that couldn’t be more different — I wanted sublime natural beauty, peace and quiet, relaxation and simplicity — a reset button for myself.
 Gullkistan was an ideal answer. – Ben Valentine, writer

 Located in Iceland’s Laugarvatn Valley, this quiet getaway has mountains, woods, creeks, and a peaceful setting.
-They welcome all sorts of artists and writers and have space for eight people at a time.
+They welcome all sorts of artists, scholars and writers..
 The minimum stay is one month, but they may be able to work out a shorter stay for people who are interested.
 Fees vary based on accommodation preference, starting at 850 Euros.
 No application fee.

 Inspiration came from my magnificent view of the Mediterranean sea, that ever-changing body of water — silvered over with sunlight in the morning, Aegean blue in the afternoon, black as ink on nights without a moon — and from the space, silence, and freedom of self-direction the fellowship affords. — Amina Gautier, fiction writer

-Located in the Finnish countryside, these one- to two-month themed residencies are held at various intervals year-round and house 12-14 artists per month.
-Food is not provided, but participants enjoy a traditional Finnish wood-burning sauna and have access to a car and bicycle.
+Located in the Finnish countryside, these one- to two-month themed residencies are held at various intervals year-round and house 11-14 artists per month.
+Food is not provided, but participants enjoy a traditional Finnish wood-burning sauna and have access to fully-equipped kitchens, as well as a car and bicycles.
 The program also includes one or two “silent days” per week — less talking, more writing!
-Financial support is available, which reduces the cost to 970 Euros per month for one person in a single room with studio space; the full cost is 1,940 Euros per month.
-There’s no application fee, but you must be 23 years old to apply.
+Costs vary based on the residency in question, and financial support is available to help those who otherwise wouldn’t be able to attend.
+There’s no application fee, but you must be at least 23 years old to apply.

 This French art foundation hosts several different residency programs each year, open to interdisciplinary artists both emerging and established.
 Attendees are housed in private rooms in the recently renovated Villa Marguerite, each with a sea or garden view and a private bathroom.
-Breakfast and dinner are provided on weekdays. $30 application fee.
+Breakfast and many weekday evening meals are provided, as well as a $1000 stipend.
+Application fees vary based on the specific residency you choose, but hover around $30.

 Live and work in Beijing, China with this program which provides four-week residencies year-round, which can be stacked for up to six months total.
 Red Gate will help you get involved in the local art scene and cover your airport pickup, local phone line and a welcome dinner.
 However, participants are expected to pay their own living expenses during the program or seek funding and grants from artist organizations in their home country.
 No application fee.